wavefrontHQ/docs/pages/doc/ts_lag.md

 Here's a query that shows some recent request latency averages.
 ![lag before](images/ts_lag_before.png)

 Now we'd like to see how these averages compare to the averages that were reported 4 hours earlier.
 We add a second query that applies `lag()` to the original query.
+At a given moment in time, `lag()` returns the value that was actually reported by the time series 4 hours earlier.
 ![lag after](images/ts_lag_after.png)